Deuteronomy 29

 Deuteronomy 29:16-21The Root That Bears Gall and Wormwood

-16(For ye know how we have dwelt in the land of Egypt; and how we came through the midst of the nations which ye passed by; And ye have seen their abominations, and their idols, wood and stone, silver and gold, which were among them:)
+16(For ye know how we have dwelt in the land of Egypt; and how we came through the nations which ye passed by;

 The word "idols" here is literally false gods - but Moses catalogs their substance: wood, stone, silver, gold.
 Things made by human hands.
 Things that cannot speak, see, or move.
 The point is not subtle: you have walked through nations and watched men bow to objects.